Barakael/WingaPlus/TOAST_NOTIFICATIONS_SUMMARY.md

 ## Brand Consistency

-All toasts use the WingaPlus brand color #1973AE:
+All toasts use the WingaPro brand color #1973AE:
 - Primary background color for success and info toasts
 - Consistent with the app's color scheme
 - Professional appearance across all screens